racket/racket/racket/src/expander/README.txt

    embedding into the Racket BC executable.

-   After this step, a `make bc` in the top level of the Racket repo will build Racket CS using the new expander.
+   After this step, a `make bc` in the top level of the Racket repo will build Racket BC using the new expander.

 For either of these steps, "main.zuo" will assume that Racket is already built in the surrounding checkout, so Racket can be run as